-- 8 The carrying amounts of each of the following categories, as defined in SB-FRS 39, shall be disclosed either on the face of the balance sheet or in the notes: - (a) financial assets at fair value through profit or loss, showing separately (i) those designated as such upon initial recognition and (ii) those classified as held for trading in accordance with SB-FRS 39; - (b) held-to-maturity investments; - (c) loans and receivables; - (d) available-for-sale financial assets; - (e) financial liabilities at fair value through profit or loss, showing separately (i) those designated as such upon initial recognition and (ii) those classified as held for trading in accordance with SB-FRS 39; and - (f) financial liabilities measured at amortised cost.
+- 8 The carrying amounts of each of the following categories, as defined in SB-FRS 39, shall be disclosed either in the statement of financial position or in the notes: - (a) financial assets at fair value through profit or loss, showing separately (i) those designated as such upon initial recognition and (ii) those classified as held for trading in accordance with SB-FRS 39. - (b) held-to-maturity investments; - (c) loans and receivables; - (d) available-for-sale financial assets; - (e) financial liabilities at fair value through profit or loss, showing separately (i) those designated as such upon initial recognition and (ii) those classified as held for trading in SB-FRS 39 and - (f) financial liabilities measured at amortised cost.